Thomasznguyen/CMSC447_HW1/README.md

   One is for the Python Backend while the other is for the Javascript Frontend

-  ** ALSO PLEASE NOTE PYTHON BACKEND RUNS ON : http://127.0.0.1:5000/ If yours is different please go into /CMSC447_HW1/frontend/src/setupProxy.js and change the LINE 7: {target: 'http://127.0.0.1:5000/'}, into your python backend ip. **
+  ** ALSO PLEASE NOTE PYTHON BACKEND RUNS ON : http://127.0.0.1:5000/ If yours is different please go into /CMSC447_HW1/frontend/src/setupProxy.js and change the LINE 7: target: 'http://127.0.0.1:5000/', into your python backend ip. **

   Steps on how to run this program.